elvanalandi/Home-Cybersecurity-Lab/Simulation/ClickFix Clipboard HTA Simulation/README.md

 Sliver is the core tool in this simulation, I couldn't make the attack realistically without it.

-:exclamation: **Warning:** Use Sliver only in a controlled, isolated environment, as it is a potentially dangerous tool.
+:exclamation: **Warning:** Use Sliver for educational purposes and in a controlled, isolated lab environment.
+Unauthorized use against systems you do not own is illegal.

 **Sliver C2 Server Setup**
 1. Run the following command to start the Sliver server: `sliver-server`.